Theme: Looking Back, Looking Forward

 When beginning a career in academia, the stated goal is demanding, but straightforward, “Achieve tenure and/or promotion to associate professor”.
 After reaching the milestone of Associate Professor, identifying a vision for the future is less straightforward.
 Many different paths and goals now become available (e.g., administrative roles, service to the university, service to the discipline, research focus, teaching focus) and new opportunities present themselves (e.g., editorial responsibilities).
 Defining a vision in this more ambiguous landscape can be exciting, yet challenging.

 The purpose of the AMCIS Mid-Career Meetup is to provide support to mid-career faculty, through an event that is led and organized by mid-career faculty.
-Participants will have an opportunity to network with fellow mid-career faculty, learn from their peers, and interact with panelists.
+Using an innovative online conferencing platform, Remo, participants will have an opportunity to network with fellow mid-career faculty, learn from their peers, and interact with panelists.

 This year’s workshop will have the theme, “Looking Back, Looking Forward”, keeping with the overall conference theme of “A Vision for the Future”.
 The workshop will consist of two panels and opportunities for group networking and interaction.

-All faculty who have reached the stage of Associate Professor are encouraged to attend, even if the faculty member has participated in a prior mid-career workshop.
-Since the primary purpose of the workshop is to create networking opportunities, we encourage previous and new mid-career participants to join us in this engaging workshop.
+All faculty who have reached the stage of Associate Professor, Senior Lecturer, or equivalent position are encouraged to attend, even if the faculty member has participated in a prior mid-career workshop.
+Since the primary purpose of the workshop is to create networking opportunities, we encourage previous and new mid- career participants to join us in this engaging workshop.

 You can only attend this event if you register in advance and (virtual) seating is limited.
 You can include the Mid-Career Meetup when you register to attend AMCIS 2020 as part of the virtual conference series.